gstamatelat/agt-clustering-challenge/src/site/markdown/reverse-graph.md

 This script reverses a bipartite graph.

-The script will verify the source graph before reversing it.
+The reversed graph is a graph with the exact same vertices and exact edge mappings as the original but the hubs are interchanged with the authorities.
+The source graph will be verified before being reversed.
 The output is dumped in stdout.

 ```
 ./agt-reverse-graph graph.csv